 Be a non resistant river- and then just go about your business.
 You can be sensitized and still do everything you have to.
 But know that this little inward shift from tensed up and hurried to relaxed and flowing- or floating- to the best of your ability- will really help you.

 Self-soothe by taking an active and powerful position in your mind as you watch yourself trying to work through being anxious and sensitized.
 See yourself as a loving parent with the anxious you as a scared child.
 Send loving healing thoughts to your anxious self.

 For example, you could gently whisper, “It’s alright if you feel scared.
 Nothing is going to happen and you will be fine.
 I won’t let anything happen to you.
-You are safe, and I love you my sweet little girl.”
+You are safe, my sweet little girl.”

 Send yourself a loving hug, and really picture it in your mind’s eye as you start to soothe and calm your inner anxious child.

 As your sensitization starts to pass – and it will, trust me – you will start to feel back to yourself.
 Be so proud that you got through this so well.
 Let this empower you, knowing that should the feelings return, you can do the same things and succeed again.

 Stay in the present and be positive as much as you can.
 With anxiety and sensitization, it is easy and to feel bad and even mentally beat yourself up.
 This you must not do.

 If you are experiencing anxiety and sensitization, use these tips to help you get through it.